GagaSissi/GagaSissi/README.md

 ### Hi Together 👋

+:fire: I'm currently leraning coding
+:laughing: Try to say this loud: Hundeflokammentsorgungshelferverdienstbescheinigung
+:zap: Fun fact: "Made in Germany" used to be intended to alert the English to the poor quality of German products.

 <!--
 **GagaSissi/GagaSissi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.